Photo credit: Kim Lightbody

+Start by making the filling.
+Put the first three ingredients for the curd in a bowl and whisk together.
 Then add the butter, cut into cubes, and fit the bowl over a pan of simmering water.
 Whisk until the curd thickens, about 10 minutes.
 Set aside.

 You will need a baking tray measuring approx 36cm x 30cm, with shallow sides.
 Set the oven to 200’C/ Gas 6.
 Line the baking tray with a piece of parchment, making sure it comes up the sides.